 Orlando, the guardian who looks after the lodge, greeted us at the entrance with a big smile and pair of alpaca slippers.
 It was time to rest for the night.
-After dinner the house keeper, cook and guardian transformed the Ausangate Trek is the moment when you get to the painted mountain.
+After dinner the house keeper, cook and guardian transformed into musicians and entertained us with Huayno style music, popular in the Peruvian Andes.